*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 The Pennsylvania soil did not lend itself to the slave-based agriculture of the Chesapeake, but other colonies depended heavily on slavery from their very foundations.
 The creation of the colony of Carolina, later divided into North and South Carolina and Georgia, was part of Charles II’s scheme to strengthen the English hold on the Eastern Seaboard and pay off political and cash debts.
 The Lords Proprietor of Carolina—eight powerful favorites of the king—used the model of the colonization of Barbados to settle the area.
 In 1670, three ships of colonists from Barbados arrived at the mouth of the Ashley River, where they founded Charles Town.
 This defiance of Spanish claims to the area signified England’s growing confidence as a colonial power.

 To attract colonists, the Lords Proprietor offered alluring incentives: religious tolerance, political representation by assembly, exemption from fees, and large land grants.
 These incentives worked, and Carolina grew quickly, attracting not only middling farmers and artisans but also wealthy planters.
 Colonists who could pay their own way to Carolina were granted 150 acres per family member.
-The Lords Proprietor allowed for slaves to be counted as members of the family.
-This encouraged the creation of large rice and indigo plantations along the coast of Carolina; these were more stable commodities than deerskins and Indian slaves.
+The Lords Proprietor allowed for enslaved people to be counted as members of the family.
+This encouraged the creation of large rice and indigo plantations along the coast of Carolina; these were more stable commodities than deerskins and enslaved Native Americans.
 Because of the size of Carolina, the authority of the Lords Proprietor was especially weak in the northern reaches on Albemarle Sound.
 This region had been settled by Virginians in the 1650s and was increasingly resistant to Carolina authority.
-As a result, the Lords Proprietor founded the separate province of North Carolina in 1691.18
+As a result, the Lords Proprietor founded the separate province of North Carolina in 1691.19

 V. Riot, Rebellion, and Revolt